silversub/terraform/setup_cli.md

    </tbody>
    </table>

-4. create a Terraform provider configuration file that is named `provider.tf`.
+4. create a Terraform on {{site.data.keyword.cloud_notm}} provider configuration file that is named `provider.tf`.
 Use this file to specify IBM as your cloud provider and to reference the credentials from your `terraform.tfvars` file.
-To reference a variable, declare the variable first, and then retrieve the value of the variable by using Terraform interpolation syntax.
+To reference a variable, declare the variable first, and then retrieve the value of the variable by using Terraform on {{site.data.keyword.cloud_notm}} interpolation syntax.

    The {{site.data.keyword.cloud_notm}} provider offers a flexible means of providing credentials for authentication.
 The following two methods are supported.